AnitaKamani/Tic-Tac-Toe/README.md

 ##### `npm install -g npm`

 ## Running the APP
-now clone this git project and extract it\
+now clone this git project using [this link](https://github.com/AnitaKamani/Tic-Tac-Toe.git) and extract it\
 go to the Tic-Tac-Toe folder and run this command:
 ##### `npm install`